Naman-Dixit/ElementofAI-ML/README.md

 #
 Experiment 6 - Implement the missing value, and outlier handling data preprocessing techniques on the dataset imported in lab 4 or any other dataset.
+#
+Experiment 7 - Implement feature scaling and one hot encoding data preprocessing techniques on the dataset imported in lab 4 or any other dataset.
+#
+Experiment 8 - Implement Dimensionality reduction using Principal Component Analysis (PCA) method.
+#
+Expriment 9 - Implement different techniques of handling imbalanced data.
+#
+Experiment 10 - Write a Python program to demonstrate various Data Visualization Techniques using Matplotlib and Seaborn libraries.